Crazy Gopalan: Plot

 Babu John steals 10 crore rupees from Investors Bank and blames Gopalan and Lakshmanan.
 Lakshmanan gets killed by Babu John while Gopalan manages to escape.
 Then people spread rumours that Gopalan killed Lakshmanan and gone away with the money.
 Lavang Vasu finds Gopalan's body on the seashore and hoping that he could get some money, he takes Gopalan to his house only to find out that Gopalan does not have money.
 Gopalan then teams up with Vasu and promised him to give the amount he needed.
 One day, Gopalan finds Diana in a church.
 When he caught her red handed, she revealed her past.
 She didn't actually like Babu John as he killed her parents and boyfriend Sooraj.
 Babu John was actually her adopted brother.

 Gopalan then plans with Diana to kill Babu John without any proof.
 At first, he robs the Investors Bank brilliantly with the help of Vasu.
 Now, Babu John is heartbroken.
 The new Commissioner Vinod Abraham tries to resolve the case and is now on a mission to find Gopalan.
 He unknowingly takes Harichandran to police station as they thought he was Gopalan.
 As Harichandran was firm that he was not Gopalan, the police officer calls Chacko KT, the assistant of Babu John.
 He says that Harichandran is Gopalan.
 Then Harichandran on seeing Gopalan's photo reveals the truth.

 Vinod plans to catch Gopalan with Harichandran's help and he does while coming from a shopping center.
 Even though the police chased Gopalan, he tactically escaped and planned another way with Diana where she acted as if she made him caught red handed by police to accompany Babu John.
 This was in order to find out the hidden bars of gold which were hidden in a place that only Babu John and Chacko knew.
 However, when her plans go in vain, she informs this to Gopalan.
 Gopalan then thought of another trick to use Chacko in order to find gold bars and black money.

 As planned, Diana had informed that Babu John would ruin Chacko's family indirectly.
 Feared Chacko goes to file a case to the Vinod regarding the place where the black money and gold were hidden.
 Babu John arrives from Singapore and he gets caught by the police.
-However, Diana pranks Babu John and takes him to the a where Gopalan was waiting for him.
-Even though Gopalan was brutally beaten up first, he recalls Babu John killing Rajvardhan and musters up strength.
+However, Diana cheats Babu John and takes him to the a place where Gopalan was waiting for him.
+Even though Gopalan was brutally beaten up first, he recalls Babu John killing Lakshmanan and musters up strength.
 He fights back and kills Babu John in the same place where he killed Lakshmanan with the help of Vasu.
 He calls Vinod and informs in Babu John's sound that Babu John had gone to a safe place.